Santoor

 The Indian santoor instrument is a trapezoid-shaped hammered dulcimer, and a variation of the Iranian santur.
-The instrument is generally made of walnut and has 25 bridges.
+The instrument is generally made of walnut wood and has 25 bridges.
 Each bridge has 4 strings, making for a total of 100 strings.
 It is a traditional instrument in Jammu and Kashmir, and dates back to ancient times.
 It was called Shatha Tantri Veena in ancient Sanskrit texts.

 Development

-In ancient Sanskrit texts, it has been referred to as shatatantri vina (100-stringed vina).
+In ancient Sanskrit texts,it has been referred to as shatatantri vina (100-stringed vina).
 In Kashmir the santoor was used to accompany folk music.
 It is played in a style of music known as the Sufiana Mausiqi.
 Some researchers slot it as an improvised version of a primitive instrument played in the Mesopotamian times (1600–900 B.C.)
 Sufi mystics used it as an accompaniment to their hymns.
 In Indian santoor playing, the specially-shaped mallets (mezrab) are lightweight and are held between the index and middle fingers.
 A typical santoor has two sets of bridges, providing a range of three octaves.
 The Indian santoor is more rectangular and can have more strings than its Persian counterpart, which generally has 72 strings.
 Musical instruments very similar to the santoor are traditionally used all over the world.